HowieDuhzit/.github/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Project Focus**
-This repository focuses on AI Systems, 3D Pipeline Engineering, and Enterprise Architecture.
+My repositories focus on AI Systems, 3D Pipeline Engineering, and Enterprise Architecture.
 Please ensure your bug report relates to these areas.